How to Say Good Morning in Spanish: Greetings & Wishes

 • Buenos días, doctora García.

 In very informal settings with friends, you’ll likely gravitate towards the casual greetings we listed earlier, like “¡Buenas!” or a simple “¿Qué tal?”
+These are the true spanish for good morning in casual contexts.

 Regional Variations

 Spanish is rich with regional differences.
 While “Buenos días” is understood everywhere, you might hear local favorites.
+When people ask how do you say good morning in spanish in Argentina, the answer might be slightly different.

 • In Argentina and Uruguay, “Buen día” is extremely common.